bistacos/modulicious/README.md

 # modulicious

-Demo project to play with ES6 import and export: the action is in ./ES6 , main file is ./ES6/main.js
+Demo project to show ES6's import and export: the main files are in ./webpack-es6-demo/es6/ and most of the action is in ../../main.js.